berkes/mobile/README.md

 * User visits "touch.example.com" with a desktop-browser, user is redirected to "www.example.com", then theme is set to "my_touch_theme".
 * etceteras.

+# Different settings for sites
+Many modules that handle "mobile" do much more then handling mobile.
+They, for example, offer options to have alternative frontpages based on the device.
+This module does nothing of such.
+It delegates this to Drupal, which is more sturdy, predictable and performant.

+Say, you want a different title and frontpage for tables and mobile, here is how to achieve that.

+## Given
+A setup with mobile where
+* www.example.com is the "desktop"
+* touch.example.com is the "tablet/touch" version.
+* m.example.com is the "mobile" version.

+## When
+This all works, and user is correctly redirected and gets correct theme based on the Varnish Headers.

+## Then
+Add three so-called "multisite environments":

+* Create three directories; from Drupal's docroot:
+  * `sites/www.example.com`
+  * `sites/touch.example.com`
+  * `sites/m.example.com`
+* Add cleaned and empty settings.php files in there, then add a little content; for example `sites/touch.example.com/settings.php`:

+    <?php
+    require "../default/settings.php" # This file extends the default settings.php
+    $conf["site_frontpage"] = "home-touch";
+    $conf["site_name"] = "Example.com, now 100% tablet-compatible!"

+This sets the url for the homepage to "home-touch", where you can serve alternative content for the "touch" devices.
+It also changes the _site\_name_ which appears in the title of the site.

+You can change any settings in these settings.php-files, including memory-limits (e.g. touch-devises and mobile might never need logged-in users and can run with much slimmer PHP-threads), database-credentials (e.g. to use a slave database-server for mobile) and so on.

+## Thread-safety
+This setup is also reasonably thread-safe.
+Not much (so, actually, it is simply not threadsafe at all) but a lot more threadsafe then most other mobile environments who attempt to set these global(!) persistent(!) variables in-thread.
+Affecting all other running threads, regardless of their "mobile-status".
+In any case: never, ever set these variables in the hook_init and its friends.
+Ever.

 # Author
 Bèr Kessels <ber@webschuur.com>
 For [Dutch Open Projects](http://dop.nu/)